damian-666/MGShadersXPlatform/README.md

  it basically an updated but more complex verson of https://github.com/MonoGame/MonoGame.Samples that target netcore3.1 and netstandard 2.

  COMPUTE FORK NOTES

- DOESNT HAVE IOS ..
-ANDROIND, DX, AND DESKTOPGL
+ DOESNT HAVE IOS TEETED ..
+ANDROIND, DX, AND DESKTOPGL WORK

  https://github.com/cpt-max/Docs/blob/master/Migrating%20shaders%20to%20ShaderConductor.md

  SHADERS NEEDED ALOT TO BUILD.
-IT WORKS IN DX , CLIIPS  BUT IT COULD BE MUCH SIMPLER WITH SHADEER CONDUCTOR WHICH IS VERYH ACTIVE NOW.
+IT WORKS IN DX , CLIPS  BUT IT COULD BE MUCH SIMPLER WITH SHADEER CONDUCTOR WHICH IS VERYH ACTIVE NOW.
 HAS 15 PRS UNMERGED
  MY WHOLE CLIP SHADER RENDER TARGET IS A WORKAROUDN FOR OLD WEIRDNESS..
 WITH COMPUTER MABYE IT DONESTN NEED A SPRITE...
 I COUL D JUST DRAW VECTORS THOUGH THE CLIP IF I WANT.
 S0 MIGHT WORK..
-NAMES OF PARAMS MGHT WORK..
+NAMES OF PARAMS MGHT WORK NOW..
+I WAS NOT ABLE TO USE THE S0 REGISTER.

  SAMPLING MIPMAP LEVELS COULD WORK..
 COULD CLP MIPMAPED SPRITES...
 DX10 HAS MANY FEATURES..
 I DONT KNOW HOW THEY CONDUCT TO GL.

  WOULD NEED MUCH INVESTIGATOIN..
-I WOULD LKE TO USE 2D COMPUTE SHADERS FOR RAY CASTS , AND  2D FLUIDS.
+I WOULD LKE TO USE 2D COMPUTE SHADERS FOR RAY CASTS , AND  MAYBE FOR PARICLES AND 2D FLUIDS.

  I DONT CARE ABOUT 3D GRAPHICS THAT MUCH BUT ANY SHADERS ARE WELCOME HERE.
 2D ZOOMABLE IS JUST A PROJECTED VIEW OF 3D..
-IM USING A PHYSICS AND VECTOR BASED SETUP I COULD INTRODUCE LATER IF ANYONE CARES ABOUT SCIENTIFIC VISUALIZATON USING MONOGAME.
-I SIMULATE ROBOTS  AT 4000 FPS WIHT A STEADY FRAMERATE AND DO A, FLUID DYNAMICS , AND ADVANCED REVOLUTIONARY SHIT AND SHIP IT AND HAVE  ACTAUL FANS.

  BUT THERE ARE THINGS THAT EVERYONE SHOULD USE ...
 PRODUCER CONSUMER,  GPU COMPUTE TO SOME EXTENT  SIMD..
-VECTOR INSTRINCS..
-ALL THAT STUFF..
-WE CAN SHARE HERE.

- IF YOU ARE MAKNG AN ASTEROID TYPE OR LUNAR LANDER GAME WE HAVE ALOT IN COMMON AND CAN JUST SHARE GOOD PRACTICES.
+PRODUCTER /CONSUMER//

 MONOGAME IS THE ONLY GAME IN TOWN RIGHT NOW.
 I CANT USE ANYTHING ELSE.
 THEY ARE TOO GENERAL AND LIMITING.
 BUT ITS VERY VERY LOW LEVEL AND HARD.

-SILK AND MAUI ARE GONNA DIE.
-PIECS OF SILK MIGHT HELP..
-BUT THE WHOLE APPROACH AND ANDROND THINGS IS USING ANGLE AND IMAGE SHARP AND ITS LOOSING STEAM.

  mine demos a render target, a clip shader, transforms, and mutliple platfroms with one core game and one place for assets, also touching assets marketed embedded resource ( a workaroudn that might cause bloating if trimming is OFF, whihcc it is for now.. triggers immediate changes on build.